Woman, 22, dies after falling into coma while in custody of Iran's morality police - KESQ

 By Adam Pourahmadi and Jonny Hallam, CNN

-A 22-year-old Iranian woman has died after being arrested by Iran’s morality police on Wednesday, Iran’s semi-official Etemad Online website reported, quoting her uncle.
+A 22-year-old Iranian woman has died after being arrested by Iran’s morality police earlier this week, Iran’s semi-official Etemad Online website reported, quoting her uncle.

-Iranian state TV confirmed the death of Mahsa Amini in rolling news text without giving details, according to Reuters.
+Iranian President Ebrahim Raisi has ordered an investigation into the circumstances surrounding her death, Iranian state news agency ISNA reported on Friday.

 According to IranWire, human rights activists who have spoken to the family say the police grabbed Amini and forced her inside a police vehicle.